-Investigating officers If there is enough information to warrant an investigation of a sexual harassment complaint, commanders will appoint investigating officers from outside the subject's assigned brigadesized element to do so, in accordance with AR 600-20, Chapter 7.
+Investigating officers If there is enough information to warrant an investigation of a sexual harassment complaint, commanders will appoint investigating officers from outside the subject's assigned brigade-sized element, in accordance with AR 600-20, Chapter 7.
 Investigations will comply with processing timelines established by law and DOD and Army policies.